 So if there’s a point to this article, it’s this: when you see someone proclaiming that something is best, or worst or ideal or not, it’s important to consider the context of the situation.
 Both theirs and yours.
 Because it’s entirely possible that they’ve found the right solution for their context.
 But that doesn’t mean it’s the best solution for yours.

 One example is my own Ultimate Diet 2.0.
 It’s an involved cyclical diet and certain things with regards to training and diet have to be done at certain times for it to work.
 Basically it requires certain scheduling in terms of when you can train and what kind of training you have to do on certain days.

-People unable to cut back training ot the degree required by the book (by choice or requirements) do poorly on it.
+People unable to cut back training to the degree required by the book (by choice or requirements) do poorly on it.
 It’s the wrong choice for their specific context and they have to do something else.

-- Does the Training Determine the Diet or the Diet Determing the Training?
+- Should Training Determine the Diet or Vice Versa?

 - Dieting and Surgery – Q&A